 9- Under Armor

-Baidu has one of the most advanced artificial intelligence research departments in the world.
+Baidu has one of the most advanced artificial intelligence research departments globally.
 While some of its AI systems are still developing, others are already transforming aspects of daily life.
 One of the most impressive examples is Deep Voice, an artificial intelligence system that can perfectly imitate someone’s voice after hearing just a few words or even just one.
-Baidu also uses artificial intelligence to transform book reading into a more personalized experience with “Read by Baidu”.
+Baidu also uses artificial intelligence to transform book reading into a personalized experience with “Read by Baidu.”

 Frequently Asked Questions About Artificial Intelligence (AI)